davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 What I've learnt is to

  - Use `Option` when you're not sure if a value is defined or to set it to some default
- - Return `Options`s from functions and then connect them together so that you only need to deal with the `null | undefined` case at the end of your logic
+ - Return `Option`s from functions and then connect them together so that you only need to deal with the `null | undefined` case at the end of your logic
  - Dealing with a list of potentially empty values then becomes pretty simple

 ---